mathspp/mathspp/pages/02.blog/lsbasi-apl-part1/item.en.md

 ---
 title: Let's build a simple interpreter for APL - part 1
-metadata:
-    description: The first post on a series about an APL interpreter written in Python
 ---

 Let's build a simple [APL][apl-wiki] interpreter!
 APL is an array-oriented programming language I picked up recently.
 The ease with which I can write code related to mathematics, its strange built-ins (which look like `⍴`, `⍨`, `⍒` or `⍣`) and the fact that it is executed from right to left make it a fresh learning experience!